2016 Gabonese protests: Events

 Violence broke out in at least nine of Libreville's neighborhoods when official results were announced on 31 August 2016, showing a narrow victory for President Bongo, and protesters set the national parliament building ablaze.
 Rioting and violence continued on 1 September.
 Ping's headquarters were surrounded and bombed by a presidential guard helicopter, killing two people.
 Gunfire and explosions were heard in the neighborhood of Nkembo.
-According to a local resident, government forces attacked an opposition radio and television station.
+According to a resident, government forces attacked an opposition radio and television station.
 Some looting was reported.
 Around 1,100 people were said to have been arrested as security forces fought to suppress the riots.
 Pacome Moubelet Boubeya, the Minister of the Interior, condemned the violence and accused Ping and other opposition leaders of orchestrating it; he also claimed that the rioters were armed with AK-47s and grenades, although the opposition denied that.
-President Bongo labelled the opposition leaders as "a small group whose only aim is to take power for themselves."
+President Bongo labelled the opposition leaders "a small group whose only aim is to take power for themselves."

 On 31 August, the major telecom companies in Gabon cut off Internet access.

-Also on 1 September, Jean Ping again claimed to have won the election and declared that "the only solution is that Bongo recognizes defeat".
-He said that he would not bother appealing to the Constitutional Court because it was "a tool of the governing authority" that merely followed orders; instead, he appealed to the international community to intervene in the face of the government crackdown.
-Dismissing calls to publish the results for each individual polling station, the government said that could only be done if the opposition followed the legal process and appealed to the Constitutional Court.
+Also, on 1 September, Jean Ping again claimed to have won the election and declared that "the only solution is that Bongo recognizes defeat".
+He said he would not bother appealing to the Constitutional Court because it was "a tool of the governing authority" that merely followed orders; instead, he appealed to the international community to intervene in the face of the government crackdown.
+Dismissing calls to publish the results for each polling station, the government said that could only be done if the opposition followed the legal process and appealed to the Constitutional Court.